Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         (see the ISO Base media file format specification [[!ISOBMFF]]).
      4. The URIMetaSampleEntry
-          SHOULD contain the urn urn:mpeg:dash:event:2012
+          MAY contain the urn urn:mpeg:dash:event:2012
           or an equivalent urn to signal the presence of event message boxes
      5. The timescale of the metadata SHOULD match the value